OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default
+**Switch 1** has bridge_normal configured by default.

 ### Description

-1. Verify if VLAN was created unsucessfully.
+Verify if VLAN was created unsucessfully.
 The new VLAN will have the following configurations:

 #### Without name
 ```